jenkinsci/ec2-plugin/README.md

 Note: "http://" will be prefixed to the jenkins\_server parameter

-The config script then fetches the startup script and sets up the AMI to register itself with a Jenkins master node when it gets started.
+The config script then fetches the startup script and sets up the AMI to register itself with a Jenkins controller node when it gets started.

 After setting up the image, you can save the image using Amazon’s EC2 web console.
 To do this, right click on your instance from the console